applescan/markMinder/README.md

 ## 4. Design Considerations

+The app involves form validation, managing state across page reloads, and maintaining a list of bookmarks.
+Functional Programming can handle these requirements efficiently, especially in JavaScript where functions can be easily passed around and composed.
+A functional approach simplify state management and improve the maintainability of validation logic.

 ### 4.1 Data Storage
 - **Local Storage**: Utilizes the browser's localStorage to persist bookmark data across sessions.
 Each bookmark entry includes the URL and name.